 A virtual PPA (VPPA), is a financial arrangement between a developer and the buyer which guarantees a cash flow for the renewable energy project based on output.
 The electricity generated from the project is sold into the local wholesale electricity market; the revenue from this sale, which varies depending on local electricity prices, is then returned to the buyer.
 This is unlike a physical PPA, in which the buyer takes ownership of the produced energy.

 Because of the structure of a VPPA, such deals are also known as “contracts for differences,” or “fixed-for-floating swaps,” since the buyer is effectively paying a fixed $/MWh rate and receiving a floating market $/MWh rate in return.
 The buyer in a VPPA typically also receives the renewable energy certificates (RECs) associated with the project’s renewable energy.

-See the diagram below for an overview of how VPPA contracts work.
+See the diagram above for an overview of how VPPA contracts work.
 For more information, visit the EPA overview or review the introduction prepared by the Business Renewables Center.
 The Business Renewables Center was originally developed by RMI, but ownership of this work has since been transferred to the Renewable Energy Buyers Alliance (REBA).
 REBA is an independent organization that arose from a collaboration between WRI, RMI, BSR, and WWF.